Federal Direct Loans

 Direct Loan Steps for first-time borrowers:

-Students must accept the Direct loan by signing and returning the Financial Aid Award letter.
-First-time Direct Loan borrowers are required to complete entrance counseling, a tool to ensure you understand your obligation to repay the loan; and sign a Master Promissory Note (MPN), agreeing to the terms of the loan before the loan can be disbursed.
+Students must accept the Direct loan by signing and returning the Financial Aid Offer.
+First-time Direct Loan borrowers are required to complete entrance counseling, a tool to ensure you understand your responsibilities and obligations; and sign a Master Promissory Note (MPN), agreeing to the terms of the loan.
 Direct Loan terms and conditions can be found on the MPN.

 Determining Your Loan Amount